trustfractal/ink-upgrade-template/README.md

 previous version of the internal contract.

-## Ink features that would improve this proposal
+## ink! features that would improve this proposal

 The proxy contract's code references the internal contract's type directly.
 This doesn't affect functionality, but it feels a bit weird.
-Ideally we'd use a trait here, since it can be any contract, but ink doesn't support [dynamic trait based contract calling](https://github.com/paritytech/ink/issues/631).
+Ideally we'd use a trait here, since it can be any contract, but ink! doesn't support [dynamic trait based contract calling](https://github.com/paritytech/ink/issues/631).
 Once that feature is added, this approach can be improved.